A complete digital front end: streamer, DAC and preamplifier in one component

 Listening with the MU2

-We’ve spent considerable time living with the MU2 in our own system—not as a component in showroom, but as part of our daily listening system at home.
+We’ve spent a lot of time living with the MU2 in our own system—not as a component in showroom, but as part of our daily listening system at home.

-For a deeper look at how the MU2 reshaped our approach to digital, read our listening notes.
+For a deeper look at how the MU2 reshaped our approach to digital, read Christopher’s listening notes.

 Why we chose to carry the Grimm Audio MU2